josefsbreakfast/Polaris-Protocol/🌖_6_Learning_The_Skies/🐓_איז_נישט_קיין_קליינע_זאַך/⚪️_notes_for_white_readers.md

 Because we have to be honest:

-> we centre ourselves all the time as white people, and it is not necessarilly clear why white supervision of Jewish discourse needs to happen.
-Jewish people do not need to be uniquely parented, we do not need to be uniquely cared for in a way that means there is no legal accountability, and I don't think Palestine liberation is hanging on you as a white person checking that the Jews aren't schemeing.
+> we centre ourselves all the time as white people, and it is not necessarily clear why white supervision of Jewish discourse needs to happen.
 >
+> Jewish people do not need to be uniquely parented by white referees, we do not need to be uniquely cared for in a way that means there is no legal accountability, and Palestinian liberation may not be hanging on you as a white person checking that "the Jews" aren't "schemeing".
+>
-> Examine your own biases first, before interrupting our conversational space, about what we're going to do to improve our behaviour.
+> Examine your own biases first, before interrupting our conversational space about what we're going to do to improve our behaviour.

 ---